ppprs/the_rules/rules.md

 ## A | Trophies and Awards

-### A.1 | The Big Three
+### A.1 | The Big Three Seasonal Awards

 The Power Racing Series chucks out 3 big trophies a year.
 These are designed to be handed down from winner to winner each year.
 This simply means that If you are from a family with more than one sibling you’ll be able to relate when the trophy is just the right length for your legs but way too tight in the waist.
 Think of these as the Stanley Cup: you get to “hold” it around for a year and rub it in the face of everyone else until next year.
 Note: if you keep the damn thing and then never return it you sort of suck.
 That’s mean.
 Why would you do that?
 Didn’t you learn about sharing from Sesame Street?

 Also note that if you win the trophy it is your duty to modify it somehow for next year.
 Add but don’t subtract and try not to set it on fire.
 Unless it is the Crash-And-Burn trophy, in which case it would be painfully appropriate.
+Keep in mind you can only win one of these "big 3" trophies.
+So if you somehow win the Tesla Cup and the Moxie Cup you've got to hand one over to one of the teams just below you.
+So aim for one of them, because you can't get all of them.

 #### A.1.1 | The Tesla Cup (all Points)